dylanlan/dylanlan.github.io/records.md

 ![NaLyd Scars](/assets/img/records/scars/sgrios-scar-133-nalyd.png)

 ### Sentenced Criminals
 Ishikawa is well known for jailing unruly Aislings.
+3151?!
+That's a lot of unruliness!
 Does anyone else ever have a chance of beating this record?!

 ![Ishikawa arrests](/assets/img/records/sentenced-criminals/sentenced-criminals-3151-ishikawa-jan-2024.png)